thisisthebestuser/JellyBully-Hider/README.md

 6. You're done.

 NOTE: Chromium-based browsers (such as Chrome, Edge) might nag you with the message "Disable developer mode extensions".
 Just ignore that.

-If it is not working, post an issue.
+If it is not working, create a new issue.